- A medical card can save you money on every marijuana purchase.

 - Utility bill for the calendar month before the application submission date (no cell phone or internet bills)

-- Residential property deed to OK property
+- Residential property deed to an OK property

 - Current rental agreement for OK residential property